rstan-dev/GarageGuru-PP5/README.md

 1. [US1] Project General Requirements
  - As a developer, I can understand the goals of the site so that development decisions can be made accordingly.
+ - Maps to Project Goal 16, 17, 18 and 19
 2. [US2] Setup Repo
 - As a developer, I will set up the repo and install the necessary packages so that I can start building the initial models to view on the React front-end
 3. [US3] Profiles Model
 - As a superuser, I can log in to the admin panel	so that I can manage users and other parts of the system as it develops
+- Maps to Project Goal 15
 4. [US4] Jobs Model
 - As a superuser, I can create a Job Card so that I can capture the details of the job I wish to display
 5. [US5] Create NavBar
 - As a website user, I can view the basic navbar so that I can easily navigate the website on desktop and mobile
+- Maps to Project Goal 14
 6. [US6] Link NavBar
 - As a website user, I can navigate each page seamlessly so that I do not need to wait for page refresh
+- Maps to Project Goal 3
 7. [US7] User Login frontend
 - As a website user, I can log in so that I can access all the functions of the site, and I can easily see if I am logged in or not
+- Maps to Project Goal 1 and 13
 8. [US8] User Logout frontend
 - As a website user, I can log out so that I can protect my profile data, and I can easily see if I need to log in again
 9. [US9] User Registration Frontend